Genivia/Husky/README.md

     $0->$1->$0+$1 :: num->num->num

     % A lambda expression can have alternative definitions (of the same type)
-    % separated by ';', for example the fac function:
+    % separated by ';', for example the factorial function:

     % a function with argument specializations:
     > fact(0) := 1;